 There’s also an interesting little church near the Pantheon called Saint-Étienne-du-Mont, which has the golden tomb of Sainte-Geneviève, the patroness of Paris.
 If you’ve seen the movie Midnight in Paris, you’ll recognize the church steps Owen Wilson’s character sat on before going back in time.

 Continue walking west to Saint-Germain de Prés.
 This neighbourhood was the place to be in the 1920s, a popular hangout for both Hemingway and Fitzgerald.
 The bookshops that once lined the streets have been since been replaced with designer boutiques.

 Before leaving Saint-Germain de Prés, make your way over to Eglise St-Sulpice.
 This church is home to one of the world’s largest organs and was featured in the novel The Da Vinci Code.
 Most interesting is the gnomon (the part of a sundial which casts a shadow) and the inlaid brass wire representing the meridian line.

 After visiting Eglise St-Sulpice, end your morning by indulging in a tasty treat at a patisserie, a must do when in Paris!

 Catch the metro and head across the river to Montmartre.
-This neighbourhood was a rural village separate from Paris until 1860.
-In the 1880’s, Renoir and Toulouse-Lautrec helped shape Montmartre into a hub for artists, a legacy that continues today.
+This neighbourhood used to be a rural village but by the 1880’s, Renoir and Toulouse-Lautrec had shaped Montmartre into a hub for artists, a tradition that continues today.